 Lawyers for the Sale of Freehold Commercial Premises

-Commercial Property Freehold Sales and Purchases
+Commercial Property Freehold Sales

 At Mounteney Solicitors, our expert Commercial Property Team is here to provide clear, practical legal support at every stage of your property journey, helping you to achieve your goals with confidence and peace of mind.

-We work with a wide range of clients—from business owners taking their first steps onto the commercial property ladder, to established companies with large property portfolios.
+We work with a wide range of clients, from business owners taking their first steps onto the commercial property ladder, to established companies with large property portfolios.
 Our approach is always personal and responsive.
 We’ll take the time to understand your priorities and concerns and guide you through the legal process with clarity and care.

-Understanding Freehold Commercial Property Transactions
+Understanding Freehold Commercial Property Sale

 The term “freehold” means that the owner has outright ownership of both the building and the land it sits on, with no time limit on that ownership.
 This differs from leasehold property, which involves owning the building but not the land, usually for a fixed term.

 When acting for a seller, we help you prepare your property for sale, ensuring that the legal groundwork is properly laid before a buyer is found.
 A central part of this process involves completing a Commercial Property Standard Enquiries (CPSE) form.
+We also offer legal advice on commercial property purchases.

 What is a CPSE Form and Why Does it Matter?